dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

 ## Step 6: Stage files to be committed

-## Step 7: Add credientials to Github
+## Step 7: Add credentials to GitHub

 ## Step 8: Push files to GitHub.